Pink Friday 2: Musical style and lyrics

 "RNB" saw Minaj reuniting with her mentee, Lil Wayne, and singer Tate Kobang.
 The R&B song was an acronym for "Real Nigga Bitch".
 "Pink Birthday" was described as a "new birthday anthem" while "Needle" featuring Drake was called an anthem "oozing with island vibes".
 Minaj revealed that the song was originally intended for Drake's album For All the Dogs.
 This was followed by pop-inspired songs, "Cowgirl" featuring Lourdiz and "Everybody" featuring Lil Uzi Vert.
 The latter sampled "Move Your Feet" by Junior Senior.
 "Big Difference" and "Red Ruby da Sleeze" were both released prior to the album's release and saw Minaj boasting of her legacy and impact on the music industry.
 "Forward from Trini" saw Minaj showcasing her "Caribbean pride while connecting to her Trinidadian roots".
 Both the next songs, "Pink Friday Girls" and "Super Freaky Girl" sampled high-profile songs including "Girls Just Wanna Have Fun" by Cyndi Lauper and "Super Freak" by Rick James.
 This was followed with "Bahm Bahm", "My Life" and "Nicki Hendrix" featuring Future with the second song sampling "Heart of Glass" by Blondie.

 "Blessings" featuring Gospel singer Tasha Cobbs Leonard was called a "palette cleanser from the dessert section" of Pink Friday 2 and saw Minaj rapping about "giving up the glory to God".
 "Last Time I Saw You" was compared to Minaj's 2018 song "Come See About Me".
 The song has a "guitar-driven instrumental".
 The standard album ends with "Just the Memories" which was called an "ethereal album closer" and saw Minaj rapping about the dark hurdles of her childhood, her come-up, and her subsequent legacy.

 The Gag City Deluxe edition of the album features a remix of "Beep Beep" with 50 Cent and a new track titled "Love Me Enough" with Monica and Keyshia Cole.
 The latter song saw Minaj rapping about "self-love, building yourself back up after a bad relationship, and ultimately putting yourself first".
 The Gag City Pluto edition of the album featured "Press Play" with Future.

 Promotion and tour

-With over $108 million in revenue, Minaj's Pink Friday 2 World Tour became the fourth-highest grossing tour by a rapper or hip-hop artist in history, the highest-grossing tour by a female rapper, and the first tour among female rappers to surpass US$100 million in revenue.
+With over $108 million in revenue based on the first 70 shows, Minaj's Pink Friday 2 World Tour concluded as the fourth-highest-grossing tour by a rapper or hip-hop artist in history, the highest-grossing tour by a female rapper, and the first among female rappers to surpass US$100 million in revenue.
 It also made Minaj the fifth Black female artist in history to surpass the mark from a single tour.